Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Demonstration of the Koopman - connection

+We now define a smooth function of the state vector $g:\mathcal{M}\rightarrow \mathbb{C}$, which will acquire a central role throughout this work.
+In the literature of classic dynamical systems, $g=g(\mathbf{x})$ is referred to as an observable, not to be confused with the observables of quantum mechanics.
+As an example, in a classic system, say the double pendulum, the state vector will consist of position and momentum, and a possible observable could be the energy, since it is a function of those state variables.

-Consider a smooth dynamical system of the form $\dot{\mathbf{x}}=\mathbf{F}(\mathbf{x})$, $\mathbf{F}$ representing the vector field and $\mathbf{x}$ the state vector.
-The Koopman semigroup is a linear, infinite-dimensional family of operators that advances in time functions of the state vector known as observables, not to be confused with the observables of quantum mechanics.
-Let $g\in \mathcal{H}$ represent an observable that lives in a Hilbert space $\mathcal{H}$ and $\mathcal{M}$ represent the state space, which we assume to be a smooth Riemannian manifold.
-Hence, the Koopman semigroup $(U^t)_{t\ge0}$ acts on ${g}$ as follows:
+In order to emphasize the distinction between observables of quantum mechanics and observables in the classic sense, i.e., functions of the state vector, the latter ones will be referred to as K-observables.
+With this considered, the Koopman semigroup is a linear, infinite-dimensional family of operators that advances in time K-observables.
+Let $g\in \mathcal{H}$ represent a K-observable that lives in a Hilbert space $\mathcal{H}$.
+The Koopman semigroup $(U^t)_{t\ge0}$ acts on ${g}$ as follows: